 suitability of Existing technical conditions for IoT applications

+EC-GSM-IOT

+An EC-GSM-IoT system is deployed in a standalone mode and/or in-band mode in the 900 and 1800 MHz bands., EC-GSM-IoT uses the same frequency planning as GSM, e.g either with fixed frequency reuse or with frequency hopping.EC-GSM-IoT is covered by the ETSI EN 301 502 [9] (BS), ETSI EN 301 511 [10] (UE) and ETSI EN 301 908 – 18 (BS)

-LTE MTC and LTE EMTC regulatory analyses
+LTE MTC and LTE EMTC

+LTE-MTC/eMTC systems operate in “in band mode” only following the technical conditions applicable to LTE;

-LTE-MTC and LTE-eMTC are covered by EN 301908-13 [7] and EN 301908-14 [11].
-Therefore, LTE-MTC and LTE-eMTC may be used under the technical conditions relating to LTE as specified by the current ECC regulatory framework in the bands 900 MHz and 1800 MHz, (see Annex of ECC/DEC/(06)13 [21][21][37][21]).
+LTE-MTC and LTE-eMTC are covered by EN 301908-1, EN 301908-13, EN 301908-14 [7] and EN 301908-18 [11].
+NB-IOT

-EC GSM IOT regulatory analyses

-EC-GSM-IoT is covered by EN 301 502 [9]and EN 301 511 [10].
-Therefore, EC-GSM-IoT is allowed in the 900 and 1800 MHz band through the ERC/DEC/(94)01, ERC/DEC/(95)03 and ERC/DEC/(97)02 Decisions with technical conditions relating to GSM.

-NB-IOT regulatory analyses

-The 900 MHz and 1800 MHz bands are regulated for GSM/UMTS/LTE/WiMAX referring to the respective harmonised standards.
-NB-IoT standalone is a narrowband system and is specified by 3GPP in TS 36.101 [5] and TS 36.104 [6].
-NB-IoT will be covered by the LTE Harmonised Standards (EN 301908-13 and EN 301908-14[6]) [14].
+NB-IoT is covered by the LTE Harmonised Standard (EN 301908-1, EN 301908-13, EN301908-14 and EN 301908-18[6]) [14].

 NB-IOT in-band

-NB-IoT in-band is covered by the LTE harmonised standard.
+NB-IoT in-band is covered by the LTE Harmonised Standard.
 Embedding an NB-IoT in an LTE carrier does not change the power or the Spectrum Emission Mask (SEM), either on the BS or the UE side.

-In consequence, NB-IoT in-band does not raise any regulatory or technical (coexistence) issues with MFCN networks and can be deployed in 900 MHz and 1800 MHz bands.
+In consequence, NB-IoT in-band does not raise any specific regulatory or technical (coexistence) issues with MFCN others systems listed in the regulatory framework networks and can be deployed as LTE in 900 MHz and 1800 MHz bands.

 NB-IOT Standalone

-As studied in ECC Report 266, any harmful interference caused by NB-IoT Standalone will be no greater than that caused by existing deployments of GSM in the 900/1800 MHz bands.
-As such the regulatory technical conditions applicable to GSM are also applicable to NB-IoT Standalone; to reflect this, the ECC Decision(06)13 [37] would need to be amended.

-Based on the ECC Report 266, it can be concluded that standalone NB-IoT equipment complying with the relevant technical conditions (maximum permitted EIRPs and minimum frequency separations from other adjacent services) which apply in the context of GSM, may be deployed in the 900/1800 MHz bands without any increase in the likelihood of harmful interference.
+Standalone NB-IoT equipment complies with the relevant technical conditions (maximum permitted EIRPs and minimum frequency separations from other adjacent services) which apply in the context of GSM, may be deployed in the 900/1800 MHz bands without any increase in the likelihood of harmful interference.

 For the frequency separation between two standalone NB-IoT carriers or between a standalone NB-IoT and a GSM carrier of different operators, the existing practice of frequency separation between two GSM carriers of different operators should be used, i.e.200 kHz frequency spacing between channel edges.